|Router Security||Extending the range of a Wi-Fi network||

 Of course, signal strength matters too.
 A lot.
 A Wi-Fi scanner will also show the signal strength for nearby networks.
 In the screen shot here, the taller networks have a stronger signal.
 As a rule, you want to pick a channel where the nearby networks have a weak signal strength to minimize their interference with your network.

 How do you know what your neighbors are doing, in terms of channels?
-See the section below on measuring signal strength.
+See the section above on measuring signal strength.

 Note that while a Wi-Fi scanner can tell you that there are seven networks on channel 1 and two networks on channel 6, that does not mean that channel 6 is always the best choice (even ignoring signal strength).
 It could be that those two networks are very heavily used while the seven networks on channel 1 rarely transmit any data.
 Trial and error.